 * * *

 The Continental Congress was an unusual body—and a maddeningly disorganized one as well.
 Working out of a plain brick, two-story building in Philadelphia, Congress was made up of representatives from each of the newly united colonies, a collection of more than fifty people on the rare occasion when they were all assembled.
 A Massachusetts native, John Hancock, served as its president.
 But Congress could act only if a majority of its members agreed.
 And so, in the words of one delegate, the Continental Congress was neither fish nor fowl.
 It was a “deliberating Executive assembly,” and it blended the functions of democratic government in one unwieldy revolutionary body.

+Still, the mission of Congress was clear: to win the war for independence.
+Congress eventually established a rudimentary bureaucracy to aid its work.
 Congress would sometimes send its Board of War to the front so that its members could consult directly with General Washington.
 That board would even give Washington directives on the spot, a practice foreseen by the congressional order that commissioned him as the commander in chief.

 The terms of that order did not grant Washington anything like the unlimited power that General Howe’s secretary, Ambrose Serle, seemed to assume the top American general must have enjoyed.
 Congress required Washington to conduct himself “in every respect by the rules and discipline of war,” and it directed him “punctually to observe and follow such orders and directions, from time to time, as you shall receive from this, or a future Congress of these United Colonies, or committee of Congress.”